 In the case of Alaska, there are three options.
 While the Alaska Airlines Visa Signature card is the best of the bunch, it’s not, in some respects, the best airline card on the market.
 The sign-up bonus is relatively low, and it does not come with a few features you’d expect from a co-branded airline card, like priority boarding and in-flight discounts.

 However, there are still plenty of reasons to get this card over a more expensive one.
 Here’s the breakdown:

 Voted the best co-branded airline credit card by readers of Global Traveler magazine, this card offers an easily attainable sign-up bonus and a fantastic companion pass.

 You can get even better value when traveling abroad.
-For example, a one-way Cathay Pacific business class ticket on the 12-hour flight from Hong Kong to Tel Aviv costs just 30,000 miles one-way, an insane value when you consider the revenue ticket costs $4,916.
-As you can tell, this bonus easily justifies the small $75 annual fee.
+For example, a one-way Cathay Pacific business class ticket on the flight from Los Angeles to Hong Kong costs just 50,000 miles, an insane value when you consider a ticket you’d pay for outright currently costs just under $4,000.
+If you’re looking to travel abroad, that easily justifies the relatively small, $75 annual fee.

 Alaska Airlines Annual Companion Pass

 This could be one of the best credit card perks in the world and is certainly the best for the Alaska Airlines Visa Signature.
 With the companion pass, someone can fly with you for just $99 plus taxes and fees (starting at $22).
 You’ll get a companion pass after every account anniversary, too.
 This means you can fly roundtrip from California to Hawaii and your partner will pay as little as $121 to join you.